TheRealAnonymous008/quartz/content/index.md

 # Overview
 * I make notes on all things that I find interesting and that I have willingly committed to performing a deep dive on.
 * All notes on knowledge are based on ideas, not my own ideas.
 Sometimes I provide some explanations that can help make it more intuitive to understand.
 * Ideas are presented as is -- as they are written or as how things are.
-The point is to organize things and find connections between ideas, even those that are seemingly disparate.
+The point is to [[Organizing Ideas|organize]] things and find connections between ideas, even those that are seemingly disparate.
+* However, note that just because ideas or concepts are included here doesn't mean I subscribe to the idea entirely.
+More applicable for topics that involve History, Social Sciences or just belief in general.

 * *For future*: Personal notes are my own thoughts and syntheses of certain topics.
 Feel free to ignore these.
 * Notes are organized in a directory structure corresponding to their broad categories.
 This is a fluid structure that is subject to change.
 Nevertheless, the search tool exists for a reason.